g-tapia/Data-Mining_Machine-Learning_and_Data-Analysis/README.md

 To better interpret the model, I created visualizations to illustrate the Perceptron's decision boundary in the feature space.
 This provided valuable insights into the model's decision-making process and the impact of the weight updates throughout the learning phase.

 In conclusion, through this assignment, I gained a solid understanding of the Perceptron algorithm, its implementation details, and performance tuning.
 I now appreciate the importance of setting appropriate learning rates and iteration steps and how these affect the model's performance and learning quality.

+# Neural Network Implementation and Optimization

+### Theoretical Understanding
+This assignment concentrated on theoretical and practical facets of neural networks.
+The theoretical part offered questions about neural network architecture, error computation, backpropagation, and weight adjustments.
+It also delved into the bias-variance trade-off concept.
+These exercises helped deepen my understanding of neural networks and their mathematical basis.

+### Data Preprocessing
+The assignment required handling the 'wifi_localization.csv' dataset, encompassing signals from seven WiFi access points for predicting a user's location among four rooms.
+This dataset was divided into a training set (80%) and a test set (20%), forming the basis for the modeling tasks.

+### Decision Tree Baseline Model
+To set a performance benchmark, a decision tree was first trained on the dataset and evaluated on the test data.
+The performance of the decision tree model was assessed via a confusion matrix, looking at overall accuracy, sensitivity, specificity, and positive predictive value for each class.
+This part of the assignment emphasized my understanding of decision tree models and how to interpret confusion matrices.

+### Single-Neuron Hidden Layer Neural Network
+Following the decision tree model, a basic neural network with a single neuron in the hidden layer was implemented.
+The hidden layer employed the ReLU activation function, and the output layer used softmax.
+After training the model for 100 epochs, its performance was gauged using the test data.
+The model's effectiveness was primarily evaluated based on loss and accuracy metrics.

+### Optimized Neural Network with Variable Neurons in Hidden Layer
+In the next step, the objective was to enhance the model's accuracy by expanding the number of neurons in the hidden layer.
+This step involved iterative training and assessment of the model until the accuracy reached high levels.
+This task illustrated the importance of the number of neurons in a hidden layer for a neural network's performance.

+### Model Evaluation and Comparison
+The final task was to evaluate the enhanced neural network model, presenting its performance in terms of similar metrics used for the decision tree model.
+The performance of both models was then compared, and a conclusion was made regarding the preferred model for deployment.
+This comparison illuminated the respective strengths and weaknesses of decision trees and neural networks when applied to a real-world dataset.

+In summary, this assignment bolstered my understanding of neural networks, their implementation in R, and their performance comparison with decision tree models.